zeniuseducation/poly-euler/README.md

 ##### Problem 52

-Problem : What is the smalles number where n,2n,3n,4n,5n,6n contain the same digit with different order
+Problem : What is the smallest number where n,2n,3n,4n,5n,6n contain the same digit with different order

 Clojure (1.7) 201ms
 Julia 76ms